Kasrilevka: Description

-The prototype of Kasrilevka was the Ukrainian town of Voronkov of the Russian Empire (now village Voronkiv, Ukraine) where Sholem Aleichem grew up.
+The prototype of Kasrilevka was the Ukrainian town of Voronkov of the Russian Empire (now the village Voronkiv, Ukraine), where Sholem Aleichem grew up.

 Kasrilevka continues the tradition of humorous Jewish towns, such as the fictional Chelm of the "Wise Men of Chelm" popularized by Isaac Bashevis Singer and Kabtzansk of Mendele Mocher Sforim.

 A detailed glimpse at Voronkov, the prototype of Kasrilevka, may be found in Funem Yarid: lebns-bashraybungen (פונעם יאריד, Back from the Fair: Descriptions of Life, 1915), Sholem Aleichem's unfinished autobiographical novel.
 Still, Funem Yarid describes not a real Voronkov, but something resembling Kasrilevka.
 Dan Miron makes a comparison of the real Voronkov from the memoir My Brother Sholom Aleichem of writer's brother Wolf Rabinovich, with its fictionalized image.